Solar panels allow us to generate electricity which we can then use in a variety of ways. In this article, we explain what solar panels are used for.

 We can use solar panels to generate electricity.
 This process can take place on either a domestic or industrial scale.
 A domestic solar power system can help you when powering your home.
 On an industrial scale, we can use solar panels to provide electricity for the masses.
 In this case, engineers install a large solar array which forms a solar power station.

 A key benefit of solar panels is their ability to produce electricity in remote locations.
 Providing there is an adequate supply of solar energy, solar panels can provide electricity to remote areas.
 This can help remote communities with no direct link to a nation’s electricity grid.
 It can also help to power remote research facilities where it might be impossible or impractical to run power cables to.

-A modern take on the principle of using solar energy to charge battery packs can be seen with the introduction of solar charging kits for handheld appliances such as smartphones and tablets.
-These come in a variety of forms and allow you to charge your devices on the go.
+Solar charging kits are a modern take on the principle of using solar energy to charge battery packs.
+These kits are widely available for small handheld appliances such as smartphones and tablets.
+They come in a variety of forms and allow you to charge devices on the go.
 Of course, this is subject to the capacity of the charging kit and the presence of enough solar energy at your location.